bbaustin/ikatakana/src/assets/DONTREADME.md

 * create alternate game with matching the definition
   - with this, get definition to be an array (which would cause changes elsewhere)
 * start a fresh git repo
-* give a better explanation
-* add padding to bottom of help component